 Heidelberg University has very good international computer science Masters programs with lectures and tutorials in English.
 Most related to the research in our group are the MSc Scientific Computing, MSc Data and Computer Science and primarily the MSc Computer Engineering with specialization Application Specific Computing to which most of our lectures belong.

 Our research group is currently expanding.
-We are building a strong computing team with expertise ranging from mathematics through algorithms to programming and hardware.
+We are building a strong computing team with expertise ranging from numerical mathematics through algorithms to programming and hardware.
 The main topics of interest are listed on our homepage and the research pages and they offer exciting opportunities for doctoral studies at the forefront of research.
 New topics that fit the context of innovations in accelerated computing are welcome.
-To join the group you need a strong expertise in one of the areas: mathematics, algorithms, programming or hardware, and be eager to learn more about the others.
+To join the group you need a strong expertise in one of the areas: numerical mathematics, algorithms, programming or hardware, and be eager to learn more about the others.

 Postdoc / Visiting Assistant Professor